warp-contracts/warp-wasm-templates/rust/pst/README.md

 Deploy your contract to one of the networks (mainnet/Warp public testnet/localhost) by running following command (`network`: `mainnet` | `testnet` | `local`)

+Please note that in case of local deployment, you need to have `ArLocal` instance running - `npx arlocal`.

 ```bash
 yarn deploy:[network]
 ```